-4.1.14 Comments and bug reports
+5.1.15 Comments and bug reports

-Please send your comments, questions or bug reports to the jaxodraw-discuss mailing list:
+Please send your comments, questions or bug reports to the jaxodraw-discuss mailing list: jaxodraw-discuss@lists.sourceforge.net and

-jaxodraw-discuss@lists.sourceforge.net

 When reporting bugs, you should be as specific as possible about the problem so that we can easily reproduce it.
 Include some information about your operating system, the Java version and the version of JaxoDraw that you are using.
-Include for instance the output of the java -jar jaxodraw-xxx.jar --info and commands (this information is also available under the Help menu of the graphical user interface).
+Include for instance the output of the commands (this information is also available under the Help menu of the graphical user interface).
 You should also try to run JaxoDraw in debug mode: